MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

         }
         return
     }
-    // Use axios.get() to send a GET request to the endpoint for the TakePicture command.
-This endpoint accepts values for parameters that specify whether the image data should be returned as a Base64 string, what name the image file should be given, what size the image should be, whether to display the image on Misty’s screen, and whether to overwrite an image with the same file name if one exists on your robot. axios.get("http://" + ip + "/api/alpha/camera", {
+    // Use axios.get() to send a GET request
+    // to the endpoint for the TakePicture command.
+    // Pass in the following params to save the file
+    // to Misty.
+    axios.get("http://" + ip + "/api/alpha/camera", {
         params: {
             Base64: null,